 With all of these prices rising, is it a good time to sell?

-In fact, the entire process of selling should be over relatively quickly.
-You won’t have to worry about a long wait before the property is snapped up as currently, the average house takes just 24 days to be sold.
-Not only will it be taken off your hands quickly, but you’ll also likely receive a lot for it.
-The current competition usually drives hopeful buyers to bid far above the asking price.
+This competition also means that the entire process of selling should be over relatively quickly.
+You won’t have to worry about a long wait before the property is snapped up as the average house takes just 24 days to be sold.

 Can you buy a house in the Netherlands if you are an international?